donc310/vue-graph-amazon/readme.md

 ## HOW IT WORKS
-The app listens for the  `CORE::NODE_SELECTED`  `CORE::NODES_UPDATE` event emmitted by the main component to display a
+The app listens for the  `CORE::NODE_SELECTED` and  `CORE::NODES_UPDATE` events emmitted by the main component to display a

 list of Amazon products